DanielePassabi/Uni_NLP2022_Exam/README.md

-# Uni_NLP2022_Exam
- Repo for course 'Introduction to ML for NLP'
+# Introduction to ML for Natural Language Processing

+## Exam Repository, 2022

+Within this repo you can find:
+1. Paper Review
+2. Practical and Network